alexander-harmaty/SalesCalculator-RomanNumeralConverter/README.md

 This project was one of the first assignments for my C# programming class.

-The goal of this assignment was for students to get comfortable with C# and ASP.NET, so we were prompted to further explore different class types.
+The goal of this assignment was for students to get comfortable with C#, so we were prompted to further explore different class types and behavior.

 We were expected to be able to use abstract and static classes, interfaces, and inheritance to write a sales calculator and convert numbers to Roman numerals.